triplepoint/kixeye_challenge/README.md

 ## Testing
 ### Setup
+In order to execute tests, we want to build the Composer dependencies with the dev dependencies included.
-Import all dependencies (dev included), and configure the autoloader with the more convenient namespace map autoloader:
+We can do this and configure the autoloader with the more convenient namespace map autoloader with:

 ``` bash
 ./composer.phar update --verbose --dev --prefer-dist
 ```

-It's necessary to add a row to the host machine's etc/hosts file.
+For a local dev, it's necessary to add a row to the host machine's etc/hosts file.
 The IP address should be adjusted to match the test environment:

 ```
 192.168.56.11       www.kixeye-challenge.local